-In addition, the audit and risk management committee has overseen the introduction of processes in all the businesses to support the chief executive and financial director such that they are in a position to sign the responsibility statement required by the JSE and dealt with more fully on page 88.
+In addition, the audit and risk management committee has received input on processes in all the businesses to support the chief executive and financial director such that they are in a position to sign the responsibility statement required by the JSE and dealt with more fully on page 96.

-Focus areas for 2023 include optimising risk management at operational level, with particular emphasis on enhancing IT governance and procedures pertaining to health and safety and environmental aspects.
+Focus areas for 2024 include continued optimisation of risk management at operational level, with particular emphasis on enhancing IT governance in an increasingly challenging cyber world.

-Audit and risk management committee meeting attendance 2022
+Audit and risk management committee meeting attendance 2023

 Jan Jun Oct

-D Naidoo \checkmark \checkmark ~
+D Naidoo \checkmark ~ √

+B Bulo n/a \checkmark \checkmark

 N Mandindi \checkmark \checkmark \checkmark

 MR Thompson \checkmark \checkmark \checkmark